acmdas/das_fieldstones/morefieldstones2019.md

 ## Justice or Love
 Sun, 13 Jan 2019

-&ldquo;It is going-against a very mainstream&mdash;especially Protestant&mdash;view of Christianity (and the emphasis of the Apostle Paul) when I say Christianity is not&mdash;or is hardly at all&mdash;about justice.
+“It is going-against a very mainstream&mdash;especially Protestant&mdash;view of Christianity (and the emphasis of the Apostle Paul) when I say Christianity is not&mdash;or is hardly at all&mdash;about justice.

-&ldquo;Indeed, quite the opposite: the promise of Christ is that salvation comes to all who follow him in love&mdash;and that is a massive short-circuit of anything like justice.&rdquo;&mdash;[Bruce Charlton](http://charltonteaching.blogspot.com/2019/01/christianity-is-not-much-about-justice.html)
+“Indeed, quite the opposite: the promise of Christ is that salvation comes to all who follow him in love—and that is a massive short-circuit of anything like justice.”—[Bruce Charlton](http://charltonteaching.blogspot.com/2019/01/christianity-is-not-much-about-justice.html)

-Reminds me of the AA saying, &ldquo;Good thing that God&rsquo;s love is greater than His sense of justice&mdash;I&rsquo;d hate to think where I&rsquo;d be if I got what I deserve!&rdquo;
+Reminds me of the AA saying, “Good thing that God’s love is greater than His sense of justice—I’d hate to think where I’d be if I got what I deserve!”

 ## Modern Lit
 Sun, 13 Jan 2019